C0mm4nd/Gioco-di-merda/README.md

 TODO:

-1) Fix the attack damage

-2) Introduce a leveling system
+1) Improve the leveling system

-3) Make the learning system work (this one will not be made anytime soon)
+2) Make the learning system work (this one will not be made anytime soon)